bignited/b.strict-Linter-Typescript/README.md

 ### 1.0.0

-Initial release of ...
+* Initial release of `max-function-size.js`

 ### 1.0.1

-Fixed issue #.
+* Fixed issue with using local plugin instead of `npm install --save-dev eslint-plugin-bstrict`

 ### 1.1.0